Image shows numerous rows of solar panels in the middle of a desert field surrounded by mountains under a clear sky.

 Solar Energy

-Climate change concerns, state renewable energy portfolio standards, investment tax credits, technological advances, and decreasing equipment costs are drivers of interest in utility-scale solar energy development on public lands.
+Climate change concerns, state renewable energy portfolio standards, investment tax credits, technological advances and decreasing equipment costs are drivers of interest in utility-scale solar energy development on public lands.
 As a result, we expect that private companies will continue to have an interest in developing this resource on public lands.
-In fact, we have been approving solar projects since 2010, and as of November 2021 have 37 permitted solar energy projects totaling more than 7 gigawatts of approved capacity.

 Across the 245 million acres of public land it manages, the BLM has prioritized a combined total of roughly 870,000 acres for solar energy development within its land use plans.
 Under a scenario where 8.5 acres is needed to generate 1 megawatt of electricity from photovoltaic solar panels, these prioritized areas could support more than 100 gigawatts of electricity, enough to power more than 29 million homes.
 In addition to the prioritized areas, the BLM maintains more than 19 million additional acres as open for potential solar development, subject to a variance process.